datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## Go to your bosom: Knock there and ask your heart what it doth know. - William Shakespeare
+    ## Grief can be the garden of compassion.
+If you keep your heart open through everything, your pain can become your greatest ally in your life's search for love and wisdom. - Rumi

 ![](assets/footer.svg)